So many talented people have come together to make Carbon Nation a success. Allow us to introduce a few to you:

 In addition to his business responsibilities and “Carbon Nation”, Craig is active in numerous civic and professional organizations throughout Chicago and is currently President of the Leadership Greater Chicago Board of Directors.
 Historically he served on candidate Obama’s Energy & Environmental Policy Advisory Committee and The Illinois Climate Change Advisory Group.
 He was also a Crain's Chicago Business "40 under 40” and a member of the 1999 class of Leadership Greater Chicago.

 Having spent a decade traveling the world and working in the travel industry, both in Cape Town, South Africa and London, England, Chrisna landed in the U.S.A in 2006.
-Chrisna pursued studies in languages and creative writing.
+Chrisna holds a Bachelor of Arts in English from Arizona State University and is currently working on a Master's of Liberal Studies degree.
 Carbon Nation is her first foray into the independent documentary film world.

 As first time producer, she has taken on a wide array of roles and responsibilities as an integral part of the small production team.